List of Vietnam War films: Themes and genres

 Another stereotype was that of the "warrior" who finds his purpose in the Vietnam war despite all of its dangers and horrors.
-The films featuring the "warrior" tended to be set in what Muse called the "land of Nam", a "romance wasteland" portrayed in the films that was different from the real country of Vietnam.
+The films featuring the "warrior" tended to be set in what Muse called the "land of Nam,” a "romance wasteland" portrayed in the films that was different from the real country of Vietnam.
 Muse wrote: "These movies portray the Land of Nam as a cruel, brutal landscape, littered with mutilated bodies and booby-traps, a place where even the women are rigged with explosives.
-It is a land in which no limits are placed upon aggression or violence unless by the individual soldier...In the Land of Nam, the soldier can learn to control his base nature, gain the "innocence that changes"; but he can fail to do so and become another Lieutenant Calley.
-The Land of Nam is a proving ground for the masculine self".
-Muse wrote that the films set in the "land of Nam" were not really about the Vietnam war per se, but rather were about struggles to define American masculinity with the Vietnam war just providing an exotic settling for these tests for masculinity.
+It is a land in which no limits are placed upon aggression or violence unless by the individual soldier...
+In the Land of Nam, the soldier can learn to control his base nature, gain the "innocence that changes"; but, he can fail to do so and become another Lieutenant Calley.
+The Land of Nam is a proving ground for the masculine self."
+Muse wrote that the films set in the "land of Nam" were not really about the Vietnam war per se, but rather were about struggles to define American masculinity with the Vietnam war just providing an exotic settling for these tests of masculinity."
 Because the Vietnam war was a lost war for the United States, the war is remembered in America as an especially awful conflict where the sufferings and losses were not redeemed by victory in the end as was the case with World War Two.